illyge/ml-zoomcamp-midterm-project/README.md

 #### Deploying API

 1. `BentoML`.
-Framework to build, package and deploy the model
+Framework to build, package and deploy the model as a service implementing REST API
 2. `AWS ECS`.
 To run a task serving the image build by BentoML

 ## Research